 I also like dehydrated citrus zest in some seasoning blends.
 Especially if the dishes I’ll be using them for need that extra lift and brightness.
 Dried citrus zest is always good in blends to be used on fattier meats, too.
 The acidity is a good counter-balance for the richness high-fat brings to a recipe.

 Mine is always handy in my spice cupboard.
 I keep it in an old bouillon jar that seemed too nice not to recycle.
 (Do you wash out and keep old jars?
 Please tell me I’m not the only one of us who has a “small” collection. lol But seriously, jars are expensive.
 Wash out that pickle jar and save your pennies!)

 Ok, back to how I use it.
 As I said, I almost always have some pre-made and on the shelf.
 If I don’t already have a batch of Sheet Pan Fajita Chicken made, I can use this seasoning on leftover chicken, beef or pork to build delicious new meals from leftovers.

-Try it in things like Rice Bowls, Quesadillas, a Southwest Omelet or Frittata, Nachos, Tacos and Burritos or even an Impossible Fajita Pie.
+Try it in my easy 10-minute Best Mexican Rice recipe, Quesadillas, a Southwest Omelet or Frittata, Nachos, Tacos and Burritos or even an Impossible Fajita Pie.
 Make your own Spicy Tortilla Chips with a sprinkle of this seasoning for scrumptious snacky flavor.
 Your tastebuds will do a happy dance!